Quicklist: Espresso Machine Types

-A pour over/reservoir machine is what most people are familiar with when they think of a coffee or espresso maker.
+A pour-over/reservoir machine is what most people are familiar with when they think of a coffee or espresso maker.

-But don’t confuse a pour over espresso machine with a pour-over coffee maker.
+But don’t confuse a pour-over espresso machine with a pour-over coffee maker.
 They are two totally different things.

 Ideally, this should be water that’s properly filtered/softened to maintain the life of your machine.
 These types of machines are ideal for home users who don’t want to mess with their plumbing or run water directly to their espresso machine.

 For a high-volume operation that serves lots of espresso, this is a must-have.
-Some more advanced home users will also opt for a direct connect, but it is generally considered the exception rather than the rule.
+Some more advanced home users will also opt for a direct-connect, but it is generally considered the exception rather than the rule.

 It’s important to know that these machines aren’t designed to take the tap water as is.
 In order to properly maintain a direct-connect machine, you need to have a water softener installed.
-If you don’t do this, two bad things will happen:
+If you don’t do this, two unwanted things will happen:

 For one, the espresso might taste a bit off to some people because of the calcium and other minerals in the tap water.
 But more importantly, using straight tap water in your machine will cause scale build up over time.
 This can damage or even completely ruin the machine — which is a real shame because direct connect machines aren’t cheap!

 Some direct-connect machines also have the ability to convert to a pour-over machine.
 Most people wouldn’t ever need something like this, but if you’re someone that owns a food truck or a catering business, you won’t be able to operate the machine unless it has this ability.

 You can often buy different versions of the same machine with plumbed and non-plumbed configurations.
 An example would be the La Spaziale S1 Vivaldi II because it comes in a standard and mini version.